Rainbowteeth/Rainbowteeth/README.md

 - 👀 I’m interested in ZK, art, music, longevity, and making the world a better place.
 - 🌱 I’m currently learning to navigate this nascent blockchain world.
 - 💞️ I’m looking to collaborate on art, music, and screenplays.
 - 📫 Reach Me with your mind, for now.
+- One day I might learn the basics of coding!

 <!---
 Rainbowteeth/Rainbowteeth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.